| iTunes 2 excluded

 ...fast

-The Newton does not carry any fragile hard drives, instead you
+storage The Newton does not carry any fragile hard drives, instead you

 can store up to 64Mb of music thanks to the two full-size PCMCIA